ambition-trial/ambition/README.md

     && docker-compose -f compose/local.yml up

 >>> Note: if you need to generate keys set DJANGO_AUTO_CREATE_KEYS=True in the `.env`, `docker-compose up`, change back to false and `docker-compose up` again

+If needed, copy keys to container (e.g. you are using existing keys)

+    docker cp /some/path/to/crypto_keys/ ambition_production:/ambition/.etc/

+Copy the `randomization_list.csv` file to the container

+    docker cp /some/path/to/randomization_list.csv ambition_production:/ambition/.etc/

 In another shell, log into the container

     docker exec -it ambition_production /bin/bash